Johnston's Sawmill Steam Plant: History

 Yet another fire occurred on the night of 12 September 1938, in the planing building.
 As a result, Johnston used the planing facilities at his Stratford sawmill until the sawmill at Mount Molloy was repaired.
 After Johnston died in Cairns on 1 May 1943, it was stated that he was "one of the best known men in north Queensland".
 After his first sawmill at Ravenshoe, he had developed a string of Johnston mills, including at Mount Molloy, Stratford, Mareeba, Millaa Millaa, Bloomfield River and Shipton's Flat.

 Bunning Bros purchased Johnson's Stratford and Mount Molloy mills in the late 1940s or early 1950s (although a 1991 Deed of Grant for the land on which the sawmill steam plant stands was made out to JM Johnston Pty Ltd) and Rankine Bros purchased the Mount Molloy sawmill in the early 1960s.
-Electricity from the grid had arrived at Mount Molloy in 1956, and from 1968-86 Rankine Bros operated an electric sawmill at Mount Molloy, close to Johnston's original sawmill site.
+Electricity from the grid had arrived at Mount Molloy in 1956, and from 1968 to 1986 Rankine Bros operated an electric sawmill at Mount Molloy, close to Johnston's original sawmill site.
 In 1988 the World Heritage Listing of the Wet Tropics area between Townsville and Cooktown terminated logging on Crown land, forcing timber workers to seek alternative forms of employment.
 The electric sawmill, minus its machinery, still stood in early 2011, along with a small office building which may have been relocated from elsewhere on the old Johnston sawmill site (both outside the heritage boundary).

 A final fire destroyed Johnston's sawmill in 1963, and this time it was not rebuilt.
 The railway to Mount Molloy closed on 30 April the following year.
 In 1973 a timber shed still existed around the boiler, along with a small shed over the Walkers steam winch, and the derrick crane was still extant.
 Another shed existed to the southeast of the steam engine, set at a lower level.
 The buildings and the crane have since been removed.
 Two other steam engines that were present in 1973 are no longer on site - a Tangye, Birmingham single cylinder vertical engine and a Thompson & Co., Castlemaine, Victoria, single cylinder horizontal engine no.242 (earlier used by Mount Lyell Mining and Railway Company).
 A Pickering type governor was also present in 1973 on top of the Marshall steam engine, but this has since been removed.

 Although Johnston's Mount Molloy sawmill buildings no longer exist, the sawmill's steam plant survives as a highly visible and evocative reminder of the time when the timber industry was a mainstay of the North Queensland economy.